 We're here to support you

-Sedgwick would like to ensure that our clients know we are here to help.
-We have a team deployed in the area and we're at the ready to assist you.
-In addition to our adjusting services, we offer building consulting, contents and inventory solutions, forensic advisory services, repair solutions and engineering to assist you and your insureds.
+We offer adjusting services, building consulting, contents and inventory solutions, forensic advisory services and engineering services.
+Also, our network of over 1,000 credentialed repair solutions contractors are ready to assist you and your insureds with damage caused by ice, downed trees and wind.
 If you have questions or need assistance, please contact our property team listed below.

 To report claims, contact our CAT intake center for immediate setup and assignment.